shadiawidat/UnityRobotVR/README.md

 Steps to run the project:
 1. Open a unity project.
 2. Add the MRTK packages and make sure that the VR works.
-3. Add MRTK tool kit in the MRTK menu.
+3. Add MRTK tool kit from the MRTK menu.
 4. Create a Plane(Ground) , Sphere(a ball for the player script in the unity) and GameObject(for the robot script).
 5. Add the attached scripts for the suitable game objects.
 6. The Mixed reality play space script called (MRPSController), the sphere script called (PlayerController) and the GameObject script called (RobotController).